Hou-dev/simple-eap-proxy/README.md

 - Navigate using WinSCP to /config/
 - Right click on config.boot and hit edit
-- Scroll down until you see system, then delete everything above it.
-**Reminder: Do not delete your system code it is where you password is stored**
+- Scroll down until you see system, then delete everything above it **Reminder: Do not delete your system code it is where you password is stored**
 - Replace deleted text with code below
 - Scroll to system and here is where you can change the dns to cloudflare (1.1.1.1) or google (8.8.8.8).
 Under “name-server” , type your preferred DNS provider